CATS NEED TO DRINK WATER AND FOUNTAINS CAN ENTICE THEM TO DO SO

 Stainless steel has no toxicity issues but can be scratched and breed bacteria

-Stainless steel fountains are sturdy, have a classy appearance and are lightweight.
+These types of fountains are sturdy, have a classy appearance and are lightweight.
 They have no toxicity issues but lower quality ones can rust.
-Stainless steel is easy to clean and can withstand heated water but should not be scrubbed because scrubbing will cause scratches on the surface of the material which, again, can become breeding ground for bacteria.
+Stainless steel is easy to clean and can withstand heated water.
+It should not be scrubbed because scrubbing will cause scratches on the surface of the material which, again, can become breeding ground for bacteria.

 Ceramics are durable and resistant to scratches therefore hygienic

-Ceramic water fountains cost a bit more than the plastic and stainless steel ones but ihey are well worth it as ceramics demonstrate excellent strength and hardness making them durable and wear resistant.
-Compared to the other two materials ceramics may break, but when they are properly glazed they do not crack easily and are not susceptible to small scratches.
+Ceramic water fountains cost a bit more than the plastic and stainless steel ones but they are worth it.
+Ceramics demonstrate excellent strength and hardness making them durable and wear resistant.
+Compared to the other two materials ceramics may break, but when they are properly glazed they do not crack easily.
+They are also not susceptible to small scratches.
 Without nicks and scratches on the surface, there are no places for bacteria to thrive, making ceramic a more hygienic choice than the cheaper plastic fountains.

 Ceramics are easy to clean, dishwasher safe and rust resistant

 Ceramic has a smooth surface so it is very easy to clean.
-The material is heat resistant therefore it can be safely subjected to the heated water of dishwashers or even steam without damaging it, something you cannot do with plastic.
+The materials can be heat resistant therefore it can be safely subjected to the heated water of dishwashers or even steam without damaging it, something you cannot do with plastic.
 Ceramic is also stain and rust resistant.